 09 May The Six Stages of Grief in Transitioning from APO to IBP

-Then two days later, you open your email and you’re hit with the news: “SAP will phase out APO and replaced it with IBP.”
+What an accomplishment!
+Then two days later, you open your email and you’re hit with the news: “SAP will phase out APO and replace it with IBP.”
+APO to IBP….
 Wait… What’s IBP?

 IBP is SAP’s Excel-based planning tool: a spreadsheet-based solution.
 How painfully ironic.